 Faithful Preachers Will Witness to Arminians, Not Call Them Brothers!

 Arminians worship a different christ.
 Universal atonement and libertarian freedom are two beloved Arminian doctrines that are not found anywhere in Scripture.
 Christ died for His sheep, not the goats.
-And the Bible teaches that “salvation is of the Lord,” not salvation is of the Lord because some poor sinner exercised their frail and depraved will to either accept or deny Christ who died for all without exception.
-The Bible explicitly says that Christ actually saved His particular people, while Arminians insist that Jesus only made men savable.
+The Bible teaches that “salvation is of the Lord,” not salvation is of the Lord because some poor sinner exercised their frail and depraved will to either accept or deny Christ who died for all without exception.
+Also, the Bible explicitly says that Christ actually saved His particular people, while Arminians insist that Jesus only made men savable.

 Arminians also have a blasphemous definition of grace.
 They affirm prevenient grace, which is universally applied to all men, to include the reprobate.
 And they believe that God’s grace can be resisted.
 But the Bible teaches that God’s grace is discriminative, effectual, and irresistible.